mamacdon/orion-s3/README.md

 Details
 -------
-The plugin should be hosted from an S3 bucket that is configured as a website.
+The plugin is hosted from an S3 bucket that is configured as a website.
 The plugin makes REST requests (to read and write files) against a second bucket.
 You must have the appropriate credentials to access both buckets.

 Security
 --------
 The first time you use the plugin, it prompts for 3 pieces of information:

- * A passphrase.
+ * A **passphrase**: used to encrypt your AWS keys before persisting them.
- * Your AWS **Access Key**.
+ * Your AWS **Access Key**: used to sign S3 requests.
- * Your AWS **Secret Access Key**.
+ * Your AWS **Secret Access Key**: used to sign S3 requests.

-The AWS keys are used to sign requests to the S3 REST API.
-Your Secret Access Key is *never* transmitted over the wire.
-However, both keys are encrypted and kept in your browser's [localStorage](https://developer.mozilla.org/en/DOM/Storage#localStorage) for the **s3.amazonaws.com** domain.
+Your Secret Access Key is not transmitted over the wire.
+However, both AWS keys are encrypted and persisted in your browser's [localStorage](https://developer.mozilla.org/en/DOM/Storage#localStorage) for the s3.amazonaws.com domain.
 This saves you from having to type in your keys every time the plugin loads.
 The passphrase is kept in temporary [sessionStorage](https://developer.mozilla.org/en/DOM/Storage#sessionStorage), so you'll have to re-enter it when opening a new window or after closing the browser.
+Do not reveal the passphrase to anyone, because with it a malicious page on the s3.amazonaws.com domain could potentially retrieve and decrypt your encryped keys from localStorage.

 Please consider the security implications of using this plugin, and examine its source code to your satisfaction before using.
 Never type or paste your secret key into a web page that you do not control.
 Never install a plugin